theminstack/snippets/react-use-query/README.md

 Retrying is useful, but there's no reason to build it in to a query hook.
 Just retry in the query function as needed.

 In-memory caching (vs browser caching) is overrated.
-Consider leveraging browser caching, or hoisting a query if its state needs to be shared across separate parts of an app.
+Consider leveraging browser caching, or hoisting a query if its state needs to be shared or persisted.
 Not including caching in the query hook avoids the need for a `QueryClient` context, which simplifies setup and testing.

 The `useQuery` hook can be used directly in components, but generally you should wrap it in a custom hook.